 Prior to 2007, Daylight Saving Time (the second word is properly singular) began on the first Sunday in April; on that day, clocks were moved forward one hour in each time zone at 2:00 AM

 local time.
-Commencing in 2007, DST begins on the second Sunday in March (which in 2011 is
+Commencing in 2007, DST begins on the second Sunday in March (which in 2013 was

 The concept of something much like Daylight Saving Time was referenced by Benjamin Franklin in a satirical 1784 essay titled "An Economical Project."
 After several European countries put daylight time into practice during World War I,